Schooling at home: Homeschooling and Distance Education

 Homeschoolers must arrange their own entry into employment or educational institutions.

-Accelerate Christian Home Schooling offers the SCEE/A.C.E.
-Year 10 Certificate, Year 12 Certificate and leaving certificates that may be used for entry into employment and TAFE or college.
+Accelerate Christian Homeschooling offers the SCEE/A.C.E.
+Year 10 Certificate, Year 12 Certificate and leaving certificates that may be used for entry into employment, TAFE or university.
 Pathways also exist for entry into university if desired, and we have many students currently studying in university after graduating with the Year 12 Certificate.

 Distance Education

-Schools in Australia offer a Year 12 graduates a state-based Certtificate (HSC, VCE, QCE etc).
+Distance Education schools in Australia offer a Year 12 graduates a state-based Certificate (HSC, VCE, QCE etc).

 There is no Year 10 Certificate, but schools give a Year 10 report which allows students entry into work or colleges of higher education such as TAFE.